Framework Comparison

 LangGraph vs CrewAI for Enterprise

-The 1,445% surge in multi-agent system inquiries has brought this decision to the forefront for CTOs and engineering leads across every industry.
-I have been on both sides of this decision with my clients.
-I have built enterprise systems on LangGraph for financial services firms that needed audit trails and compliance-friendly architecture.
-I have also built on CrewAI for growth-stage companies that needed to automate ten different workflows in the time it would take to build two on LangGraph.
-Both frameworks delivered real value, but the path to that value looked completely different.
+I've been on both sides of this decision.
+Built LangGraph systems for financial services firms that needed audit trails and compliance-grade architecture.
+Built CrewAI systems for growth-stage companies that needed to automate 10 workflows in the time it would take to build 2 on LangGraph.
+Both frameworks delivered real value, but the path looked completely different.

 Head-to-Head